History & Staff

 Our Valued Staff

 Todd, a licensed funeral director and embalmer in both Virginia and Tennessee, is the manager of Garrett Funeral Home.
 Todd is a native of Damascus, Virginia, and attended Holston High School where he was the captain and quarterback of the football team.
 He attended the Cincinnati College of Mortuary Science, Cincinnati, Ohio, where he graduated sixth in his class "Cum Laude" in 1992 with an Associate Degree in Mortuary Science.
 Todd is a member of the Virginia Institute of Funeral Professionals and is a former president of the Southwest Virginia Funeral Directors Association.
-Todd and his wife, Penny, who was homecoming queen of Holston High School, are members of the First Baptist Church and have a son, Nicholas Peyton Garrett, and a daughter, Madison Nicolle Garrett.
+Todd is a member of the First Baptist Church and has a son, Nicholas Peyton Garrett, and a daughter, Madison Nicolle Garrett.

 Charles Hughes Rouse, Jr. was born in Radford, Virginia and was raised in the Friendship Community of Washington County, Virginia.
 He graduated from Holston High School in 1967 and is a veteran of the U.S. Navy.
 Hughes worked for the Town of Damascus as a patrolman and Police Chief prior to his employment with the Washington County Sheriff's Office as a road deputy.
 After 31 years in law enforcement, Hughes retired as a Washington County School Resource Officer in July 2008.
 He is married to the former Linda Patrick of Damascus.
 Hughes and Linda have a son, Alan, and a daughter, Rebecca Aaron, and four grandsons.
 He enjoys riding his motorcycle, taking his grandsons hunting and fishing, and attending their sporting events.
 Hughes and Linda attend Damascus United Methodist Church.